twardoch/lorem-chatum-for-indesign/README.md

 The text that _Lorem Chatum_ generates is very authentic and believable.
 So if you’re working on a real publication and use _Lorem Chatum_ to generate placeholder text that you mix with real text, make sure you yourself keep track of what’s real text and what’s placeholder text!

+As with any AI-generated content, you shouldn’t trust _Lorem Chatum_ with generating ready-to-publish text.
+Make sure to review the generated text before sharing your publication with others.

 ## Installation

 ### ➡️ [Download current versions of Lorem Chatum](https://github.com/twardoch/lorem-chatum-for-indesign/archive/refs/heads/main.zip)